Battery Crimes in Tampa, FL

 - Aggravated Battery on a Pregnant Female;

-- Battery on a Person 65 Years Old or Older; and
+- Battery on a Person 65 Years Old or Older; or

 - Battery on a Law Enforcement Officer (LEO).